suchipi/chai-jest-snapshot/README.md

 ```

 ## Usage
-There are three different ways to use chai-jest-snapshot.
+There are four different ways to use chai-jest-snapshot.

 ### Mocha Configuration Mode (Recommended for Mocha Users)
 If you are using mocha as your test runner, it is recommended to use chai-jest-snapshot in "mocha configuration mode".